 On this website you can find links to other external webpages.
 Although I check the contents of the destination before linking them, please note that I am not responsible for the contents.
 I do not control them afterwards for unwanted changes or if the link is still valid.
 Please notify me by e-mail, if something has catched your eye.

 The TBF2 website itself does not collect any personal data with one exception.
 Please note that currently all website data is transferred unencrypted.
 It is possible to leave an e-mail address in the bug database ("tracker") with your request, if you want to be informed about new comments.
-The address will not be shared or displayed in the public and deleted when the request is closed ("Status: closed") or at least after sixty days.
+The address will not be shared or displayed to the public and deleted when the request is closed ("Status: closed") or at least after sixty days.
 Certainly you can demand to delete it at any time.